eyaget/academic-kickstart2/content/home/teaching.md

 +++
-# A Recent and Upcoming Talks section created with the Pages widget.
+# A teaching experience section created with the Pages widget.
-# This section displays recent talks from `content/talk/`.
+# This section displays my teaching experience from `content/teaching/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.